xiaosu-zhu/McQuic/README.md

 # Implement MCQ by yourself
-A minimal implementation of the multi-codebook quantizer comes up with:
+A minimal implementation of the multi-codebook quantizer comes up with (please refer to [quantizer.py](./mcquic/modules/quantizer.py#L61) for notes):

 ```python
 class Quantizer(nn.Module):